scaleway/scaleway-cli/docs/migration_guide_v2.md

 In English it would be: "list all servers available on the instance API".

-### No automation
+### No automated code generation

-CLI v1 didn't have any code generation features to easily create supports in all SDKs and developper tools we support.
+CLI v1 didn't have any code generation features to easily create supports in all SDKs and developer tools we support.
-In CLI v2, we invested in our code generation features to be able to synchronize support and fixes across all our tools:
+We invested in our code generation features to be able to synchronize support and fixes across all our tools:

   - [scaleway-cli](https://github.com/scaleway/scaleway-cli)
   - [scaleway-sdk-go](https://github.com/scaleway/scaleway-sdk-go)
   - [scaleway provider for Terraform](https://github.com/terraform-providers/terraform-provider-scaleway/)